Home heating systems

 Article 7 of 8

-Here, we tell you what you need to know about immersion heaters - including who needs them, the pros and cons of having an immersion heater, and why it could be costing you more than necessary to heat your water.
+Here, we explain who needs immersion heaters, the pros and cons of having an immersion heater, and why it could be costing you more than necessary to heat your water.

 Plus, find out how you could use an immersion heater to get free hot water.